 Written by Beth Chamberlain.
 Nutrition Educator, Waldo County.

-Several years ago Mark Bittman, well known American food journalist and cookbook author, wrote an article for the NY Times called, “Summer Express: 101 Simple Meals Ready in 10 Minutes or Less,” (find article here: https://www.nytimes.com/2007/07/18/dining/18mini.html).
+Several years ago Mark Bittman, well known American food journalist and cookbook author, wrote an article for the NY Times called, “Summer Express: 101 Simple Meals Ready in 10 Minutes or Less,” (find the article here: https://www.nytimes.com/2007/07/18/dining/18mini.html, or click to view as a PDF).
 While some of his recipes may not be particularly budget-friendly, the ease at which they can be prepared is something to be admired.
 Who doesn’t love the idea of meals made in 10 minutes or less?